Reagent | D-3-Hydroxybutyrate (Ketone)

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.

 Ketosis is a metabolic process that occurs when the body switches from glucose to predominantly fat metabolism for energy production, this happens when carbohydrate availability reaches low levels.
 The metabolism of fatty acids in the liver results in the production of chemical by-products known as ketone bodies or ketones.
-Ketosis occurs when the body produces more ketones than the liver can
+Ketosis occurs when the body produces more ketones than the liver can process.

 DKA is a serious complication of both Type I Diabetes Mellitus (T1DM), however can also affect individuals with T2DM.
 The condition is linked to insulin deficiency and occurs when glucose levels are consistently high and insulin levels are severely low.
 Due to this imbalance glucose builds up in the blood and the body responds by metabolising fat rather than glucose.
 DKA is usually one of the first indicators of T1DM.